Skip to contents

 Navigating through a large collection of academic papers can be time-consuming, especially when you’re trying to extract specific insights or determine the relevance of each document to your research.
 With tidyllm, you can streamline this process by automating the extraction of structured answers directly from PDF documents using large language models.

 Imagine you have a folder of papers on the economic effects of generative AI, and you need to assess how each paper is related to your own research interests.
-This article will guide you through setting up a workflow that processes the first few pages of each paper, asks an AI model targeted questions, and returns the answers in a structured format — perfect for converting into a table for easy review and analysis.
+This article guides you through setting up a workflow that processes the first few pages of each paper, asks an AI model targeted questions, and returns the answers in a structured format, perfect for converting into a table for easy review and analysis.

 Example Workflow